 Sarah Worley-James

 Phone

-I am a BACP Senior accredited supervisor with 20 years of experience supervising trainee and qualified supervisees face to face and online.
+I am a BACP Senior accredited supervisor with over 20 years of experience supervising trainee and qualified supervisees face to face and online.

+Sarah Worley-James